eoscostarica/supply-chain-poc/readme.md

 This script test the basic functionality required by creating Non-Fungible Tokens to represent vaccines from different manufacturers and to represent the containers used for transporting the vaccines.

-Vaccines are packaged in a primary containers containing up 10 100 doses.
+Vaccines are packaged in a primary containers containing 100 doses.
 Two primary containers are then packaged together in secondary containers.
 This is represented by bundling NFTs using the `attach` action provided by the Simple Assets Contract.

 NFTs can be update periodically with data such as temperature and location.